*CANCELED* Impressionist Optics: Connecting Photography and Painting (Grades 6–12)

 - Space is limited to small groups of up to 10 students; face coverings and social distancing are required.

-Youth Studio is the Museum’s new studio program for children and teens!
+Youth Studio is the Museum’s studio art program for children and teens!
 Students experiment and explore a variety of media and techniques through classes and workshops led by visiting artists and Museum educators.
 Classes meet 2–4 weeks and are designed for a deeper exploration of a specific media; workshops meet 3–5 hours and introduce a new medium or process.
 All materials are provided by the Museum.
+To be added to our Family Programs mailing list, click here.
+For more information, email Susan Hendley, school & family programs manager, or call 828.253.3227 x133.

 The Museum is committed to making our programs accessible to everyone, regardless of economic means.
 With support from the Walnut Cove Members Association, we are able to provide a limited amount of financial aid to help students who could not otherwise afford to enroll in our programs.
 Email Sharon McRorie, education programs manager, or call 828.253.3227 x124 to inquire.